BradleyCodeU/bradleycodeu.github.io/_apcsa/207_iteration/U04aForLoopFun/instructions.md

 Requirements

-Write a class that includes the following four static methods.
+Write four static methods that contain for loops.
 Each method should be designed to handle the parameters specified and return the calculated result.
 You MUST use a for loop in each static method.

 1. sumEvensExclusive(int a) - Must use a for loop.
 Returns the sum of all even integers between 2 and a (exclusive of a).
 Example: sumEvensExclusive(10) returns 14 (4 + 6 + 8).